-Count and Clip Cards are a great resource to have in your early childhood educational toolbox.
+Count and Clip Cards are a great resource for your early childhood educational toolbox.
 There are many ways to use them, PLUS they are a great fine motor activity for your kids.

 Let me show you a few different kinds of count and clip cards, and I’ll also give you some fun ways to use these clothespin activities for preschoolers.